-On June 15, 2017, CNSC President Michael Binder announced the appointment of the new Chair of the CNSC Departmental Audit Committee (DAC): Mr. Pierre Tremblay (biography below).
+On June 15, 2017, the CNSC President announced the appointment of the new Chair of the CNSC Departmental Audit Committee (DAC): Mr. Pierre Tremblay (biography below).

 The DAC ensures that the president has independent and objective advice, as well as guidance and assurance on the adequacy of the CNSC’s control and accountability processes.
 The committee also reinforces the independence of internal audits.
 The DAC’s oversight responsibilities extend to the work of the CNSC’s Office of Audit and Ethics, as well as to areas and processes that include finances, values and ethics, risk management, management control and accountability reporting.

 The DAC is composed of five members: three external members (appointed by the Treasury Board) and two internal members.
 Ms. Laura Talbot-Allan and Ms. Veena Rawat have been appointed for four-year terms, effective December 13, 2015.
 Former DAC Chair Jim Brophy’s term expired on December 12, 2016.
 Mr. Tremblay was appointed by the Treasury Board for a four-year term, effective May 4, 2017.
 The DAC also includes Commission Secretary Marc Leblanc and CNSC President Michael Binder.

 Pierre Tremblay - Chair

 Pierre Tremblay is a seasoned nuclear professional who has risen to the top ranks managing a major nuclear energy supplier in Canada.
 He began his 38-year career with Ontario Hydro (subsequently Ontario Power Generation – OPG) as a trainee engineer, quickly rising through the ranks and earning progressively responsible positions in the utility’s nuclear operations.